 So many options when Artomatic 2012 came around, but I became co-chair of Site Operations, which took soooo muuuuch time.
 Encouraged by great people to keep pushing, so I did my first installation.
 Recycled wine and liquor bottles took over our bedroom until I could get them into the space.
 It was a really great experience.
 Since then, I've continued working with various media, LEDs, cardboard, bottles, more installations.
 And always wood.

-Joined and became a board member of ArtWatch DC, a politically active art collective.
-We created the largest collaborative art piece (OneHouse) in the Washington DC area, first shown at Touchstone Gallery in November 2017.
-Also joined the Artomatic board as a special advisor.
+As of 2017, serving as a member of the Artomatic board of directors.
+Also joined and became a board member of ArtWatch DC, a politically active art collective.
+We created the largest collaborative art piece (OneHouse) in the Washington DC area, first shown at Touchstone Gallery in November 2017 and at BlackRock one year later.

 Please feel free to drop me a line. ea (at sign) eviealtman (dot) com.
 Always up for a commission, partnerships, and open to other ideas.